Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 Perhaps one of the most challenging experiences of executive dysfunction within autism is what is known as autistic inertia, which can often lead to autistic shutdowns.

-This relates to a fundamental inability to both initiate and cease activities.
+This relates to a fundamental inability to both initiate and cease activities, a pattern specifically documented in autism research.

 This doesn’t mean that there is a complete lack of awareness or comprehension of what’s required, it’s simply that the neurological mechanism isn’t functioning in a way which makes this possible for the autistic individual.